jasoncolburne/prisoners-dilemma/README.md

 Downing and Graaskamp in particular, after reading how they were respomnsible for determining the winners.

-It was actually quite hard to make Tit-for-Tat win, I think this may be worthy of some discussion.
+It is actually quite hard to make Tit-for-Tat win, I think this may be worthy of some discussion.
 The nice strategies still come out on top.
+Grofman and Nydegger seem to win a lot when tweaking the other strategies, which is interesting because Nydegger is essentially a stooge.

 ## Simulating a Tournament